-It’s a great place to soak up the market atmosphere, grab a bite to eat and pick up that souvenir you have been looking for!
+It’s a great place to soak up the market atmosphere, grab a bite to eat and pick up that souvenir you have been looking for while travelling in Western Australia!
 The markets are open Friday-Sunday 9 am-6 pm.

 2. Take a day trip to Rottnest Island to see the quokkas

 Rottnest island, or ‘rotto’ as it has become known (Perth loves adding an ‘o’ to things!), was actually once connected to Perth.
 Seven thousand years later it is now separated by 19 km of ocean and has gained notoriety as a nature reserve with its abundance of unique flora and fauna, marine life, and pristine beaches.
 Boasting 63 beaches and 20 bays, this is one of the perfect places to visit in Western Australia to come snorkel, relax and recharge and see the friendly neighbourhood marsupial: the quokka.